antoszy/RoboND-DeepLearning-Project/writeup.md

 ### Future Work
 Network still has some problems differentiating people from sharp objects.

 Extended dataset would be useful with more images of sharp objects like building's elements taken from various perspectives.

-Probably increasing the depth of the network would allow network to work at higher level of abstraction.
+Probably increasing the depth of the network would allow network to work at higher level of abstraction which would not allow the netowork to detect people at sharp elements.

+Increasing the size of kernels mighth also allow for detection of higher level features.